-Wheel Lugs

-After your first trip, check the wheel lug torque periodically for safety.

-Lugs should be checked:

-- After winter storage

-- After a wheel removal

-- □ Before starting a trip

-- □ Following extensive braking

-Lug nuts should be tightened in two stages.
-Lugs should be started by hand, then torqued to intermediate values (Stage 1) on the chart then torqued according to the final torque values on the chart.Refer to the Wheel Lug Nut Diagram below.
+provider or a qualified service facility for assistance.
+Wheel Lugs After your first trip, check the wheel lug torque periodically for safety.
+Lugs should be checked: ☐ After winter storage ☐ After a wheel removal ☐ Before starting a trip ☐ Following extensive braking Lug nuts should be tightened in two stages.
+Lugs should be started by hand, then torqued to intermediate values (Stage 1) on the chart then torqued according to the final torque value on the chart.Refer to the Wheel Lug Nut Diagram below. ☐ Use the correct star pattern sequence to attach the recreation vehicle wheels. ☐ Start all nuts by hand to prevent cross threading.

-- $\hfill\square$ Use the correct star pattern sequence to attach the recreation vehicle wheels. - □ Start all nuts by hand to prevent cross threading. - \Box Tighten the nuts in the sequence shown. - NOTE: The proper method of tightening wheel lug nuts is with a properly calibrated torque wrench and socket, not with an impact wrench or by hand.
+❖ NOTE: The proper method of tightening wheel lug nuts is with a properly calibrated torque wrench and socket, not with an impact wrench or by hand.
 Do not use a 4-way lug wrench or any other type of wrench that does not measure the actual pressure applied to the lug nut.
 Lug nuts should be tightened according to the proper lug pattern on your wheels.
 Refer to the Wheel Lug Nut Diagram below.